Westminster Health Forum

 This conference focuses on next steps for pharmacy in England and priorities for the workforce.

-It is bringing stakeholders and policymakers together to discuss initial delivery of the newly launched Pharmacy First scheme, which aims to give patients faster accessible care and treatment for 7 common conditions without needing a GP.
+Delegates will discuss initial delivery of the newly launched Pharmacy First scheme, which aims to give patients faster access to care and treatment for seven common conditions without needing a GP.

 With increasing demand for pharmacy and the range of services on offer through new schemes, the agenda will bring out latest thinking on priorities for building workforce capacity, addressing workforce challenges and options for regulation to support safe care delivery with expansion of the profession.
-Sessions will also look at the impact of incoming changes including all newly qualified pharmacists being independent prescribers by 2026 and plans for increasing training places for technicians by 50%.
+Sessions will also look at options for filling gaps in the short-term and the impact of incoming changes, including all newly qualified pharmacists being independent prescribers by 2026 and plans for increasing training places for technicians by 50%.

-As the Community Pharmacy Contractual Framework 2019-2024 comes to an end this year, it will also be opportunity to assess options for future deals, considering ways of improving and supporting service development, addressing financial challenges in pharmacy, and the future use of pharmacist skills in supporting primary care delivery.
+It will also be an opportunity to assess options for future deals, as the Community Pharmacy Contractual Framework 2019-2024 comes to an end this year.
+Delegates will consider ways of improving and supporting service development, addressing financial challenges in pharmacy, and the future use of pharmacist skills in supporting primary care delivery.

-We are pleased to be able to include keynotes session with: Alastair Buxton, Director of NHS Services, Community Pharmacy England; Nick Kaye, Chair, National Pharmacy Association; Director, Hendra’s Pharmacy; and CEO, Community Pharmacy Cornwall; and Gisela Abbam, Chair, General Pharmaceutical Council.
+Keynote speakers who have agreed to take part include: Alastair Buxton, Director, NHS Services, Community Pharmacy England; Nick Kaye, Chair, National Pharmacy Association; Director, Hendra’s Pharmacy; and CEO, Community Pharmacy Cornwall; and Gisela Abbam, Chair, General Pharmaceutical Council.
+We are re-confirming the availability of speakers in the pre-election period.

 Keynote Speakers